aasthakourav20/Kafka-realtime-pipeline/README.md

 # Kafka Realtime Streaming Pipeline

-This project implements a Kafka-based real-time pipeline to consume messages and push them to ClickHouse, with modular consumer/producer code
+This project implements a Kafka-based real-time pipeline to consume messages and push them to ClickHouse/Cassandra , with modular consumer/producer code

 ## 🛠 Stack
 - Kafka